News

 Our views of North Yorkshire.
 (Photo by George Hodan)

-Our views while exploring North Yorkshire (Photo by George Hodan)
+(Our views while exploring North Yorkshire.
+Photo by George Hodan)

-(Breakfast, Overnight at The Old Swan in Harrogate)
+(Breakfast, Overnight at The Lister Arms)

 Evening: three course dinner in Harrogate at an excellent brasserie, and readings back at The Old Swan.